plone/documentation/docs/backend/generic-setup.md

 - <https://github.com/zopefoundation/Products.CMFCore/blob/master/src/Products/CMFCore/exportimport/configure.zcml>
 - <https://github.com/plone/Products.CMFPlone/blob/master/src/Products/CMFPlone/exportimport/configure.zcml>

-After restarting Zope, your upgrade step should be visible in the Management Interface: the `portal_setup` tool has a tab `Upgrades`.
+After restarting Zope, your upgrade step should be visible in the ZMI: the `portal_setup` tool has a tab `Upgrades`.

 Select your package profile to see which upgrade steps Zope knows about for your add-on.